Dhiraj123-star/fastapi-neo4j-movie-recommender/README.md

 * ❤️ Like movies
 * ⭐ Rate movies from 0 to 5
 * 🎯 Get personalized movie recommendations based on collaborative filtering logic
+* 🔍 Fuzzy search for movies by title
 * 🩺 Health check endpoint `/healthz` for service status monitoring

 ---